This Guide Memo provides specific guidelines for conferring non-taxable gifts or awards upon eligible University employees.

 A regular staff employee and an academic staff employee must be in active service on his/her anniversary date to receive the length-of-service award.
 Length of service is determined by computing the period of service as defined in Guide Memo 2.1.6: Vacations, Section 1.a.
 The following length-of-service/retirement award guidelines have been developed according to IRS regulations.
 Awards which adhere to the following parameters and are given to eligible employees are not subject to taxes:

-The length-of-service/retirement award may not be made within the employee's first five years of service or more frequently than every five years.
-Length-of-service and/or retirement awards given within the first five years of service or more frequently than every five years will be taxable in full and must be reported as such to the Controller's Office.
+The length-of-service or retirement award may not be made within the employee's first five years of service or more frequently than every five years.
+Length-of-service or retirement awards given within the first five years of service or more frequently than every five years will be taxable in full and must be reported as such to the Controller's Office.

 b.
 Dollar Limit

-The value or cost of the award should not exceed $400.
+The value or cost of the length-of-service or retirement award should not exceed $400 during the taxable year.
 Also, it is recommended that the value or cost of the award be commensurate with the number of years of service being recognized (e.g., the 15-year service award is greater than the 10-year service award).
 Length-of-service or retirement awards with a value or cost over $400 will be taxable to the extent the value or cost exceeds the dollar limit (e.g., if a $450 award is given, then $50 will be taxable).

-If the staff employee elects to retire the same year he/she becomes eligible for a length-of-service award, then the maximum value or cost of the award(s) should not exceed $400 for the award(s) to be nontaxable.
+If the staff employee elects to retire the same year he/she becomes eligible for a length-of-service award, then the maximum total value or cost of the award(s) should not exceed $400 for the award(s) to be nontaxable.
 In rare circumstances the nontaxable amount of the award may be higher than $400.
-Any exceptions must be approved in advance by the Associate Controller that oversees Disbursements.
-(See the Financial Management Services Organization Chart.
+Any exceptions must be approved in advance by the Controller's Office Business Expense Manager.

 c.
 Form of Awards

 In order to avoid tax reporting as income, the award must be in the form of tangible personal property.
-The IRS does not consider gift certificates to be tangible personal property, and accordingly, they are subject to tax.
+The IRS does not consider gift cards, gift coupons, gift certificates, vacations, meals, lodging or tickets to theater or sporting events for service or retirement awards to be tangible personal property, and accordingly, they are subject to tax.
 If the award is in the form of cash, check, or gift certificate, the value of such items is treated as additional wages regardless of cost or value (see Section 5.a. below for an exception for nominal gifts).

 d.
 Meaningful Presentation

-The award must be presented as part of a special event or celebration that marks the occasion, such as a departmental meeting, party, or luncheon.
+The award must be presented in a meaningful presentation or ceremony.
 Every attempt should be made to give a length-of-service/retirement award during the year the anniversary occurs.
 To avoid tax liabilities to the attendees, departments or schools should ensure that special presentation events are conducted only on an occasional basis and that the costs of the events are reasonable.

 Faculty members with more than 5 years of service are eligible to receive an award from the University upon retirement or departure from the University to recognize their service and contribution.
 (Faculty members do not participate in the staff 5-year incremental length-of-service award.)
 For retirement awards to be nontaxable to the recipient, they must meet the 5-year service requirement noted in this section as well as the requirements listed under Sections 3.b. to 3.d. of this policy.
 Any award that does not meet the IRS requirements will be taxable income and must be reported as such to the Controller's Office.
 For example, if an award is granted prior to 5 years of service or is a gift certificate, the entire award amount is taxable income.
 Also, if the award value/cost exceeds $400, then any amount over $400 will be taxable (e.g., if a $600 retirement award is given, then the $200 over the dollar limit will be taxable income).